 Solnik’s presumptuous claims made him something of a curiosity in Mandatory Jerusalem.
 He and his wife Sima hosted lavish parties for the Hebrew elite at their home in the upscale Rehavia neighborhood, with government ministers reportedly among the many guests.
 The local press found Solnik and his ambitions rather amusing, and he would often be featured briefly in various gossip columns.
 Yet despite these minor brushes with fame, it seems he was not terribly successful in convincing his fellow Jews that they had any need of a king.

 History is full of monarchs who came to power on the back of widespread popular support thanks to their overwhelming charisma, but Solnik was not of that sort.
-Nor did he command any armies that could win him a crown by way of the sword, though he was once claimed to have convinced a few soldiers to get on board following a drunken Purim celebration, at least for a few hours (see below).
-There was another potential path to kingship, however, which at this stage seemed to him the most plausible.
+Nor did he command any armies that could win him a crown by way of the sword, though he once claimed to have convinced a few soldiers to get on board following a drunken Purim celebration (see below).

 In early 1946, the Anglo-American Committee of Inquiry began its work in the region.
 This body consisting of British and American officials had come together in Jerusalem to examine and make recommendations on the question of Jewish immigration in the post-war era as well as the future of Mandatory Palestine.